Minespree/Myers/README.md

 [![License](https://img.shields.io/github/license/Minespree/Myers.svg)](LICENSE)
 ![Documentation](https://img.shields.io/badge/docs-missing-red.svg)

 This is the code that powered the Myers synchronization app of the former Minespree Network.
-Myers bridged BungeeCord and PlayPen together by synchronizing data from PlayPen with servers registered in BungeeCord using Redis.
+Myers bridges BungeeCord and PlayPen together by synchronizing data from PlayPen with servers registered in BungeeCord using Redis.
 Its name comes from the atheist blogger [PZ Myers](https://en.wikipedia.org/wiki/PZ_Myers).

 Besides the removal of some branding and configuration data, it is more or less unmodified.
 It is probably not _directly_ useful to third parties in its current state, but it may be help in understanding how the Minespree network operated.